epfl-ada/ada-2021-project-rocketship-squad/README.md

 # README.md
-## [ADA project] Hotwords around the world
+## [ADA project] What does USA think about the world
 *Rocketship Squad : Ruben Burdin, Fabrizio Forte, Julia Majkowska, Nico Sperry*

 ### Abstract
 News publications are a reflection of the current state of the world.
 Based on the content of the articles we can learn not only about events and social issues.
-We want to use the Quotebank to extract this information.
-Using quotes we can extract words and phrases which suddenly gain large popularity within the corpus to identify the most important subjects within time intervals.
-We will couple that with any geographical information that can also be found within a quote to create a mapping between the hotword and location.
-Additionally, we will create a model to assign words from the corpus to a subject (topicality analysis).
+We want to use the Quotebank to extract in what contexts are US speakers talking about other countries.
+We annotate quotes with topics using LDA and add sentiment annotation using BigQuery library funtions.
+We look at spikes in distribution of quotes per coutnry to identify meaningful events and characterize them by lemmas from related quotes.

 ### Research questions
- - What are the most pressing social issues for particular time frames?
-- Having identified the hotwords for a particular interval, which news outlets and authors of which gender or nationality are more likely to address these issues?
-- Is the co-occurrence of mentions of events and their geographical locations constant in time?
-(People start referring to the “Fukushima nuclear disaster” simply as the “nuclear disaster” over time.)
+ - Which countries attract the most interest of American speakers?
+     - Are those just rich countries?
+     - Are those just populous countries?
+ - Are the most interesting countries constant in time?
-- Which subjects and hotwords are most commonly addressed in which countries?
+- Which countries are mention in a positive context and which in negative?
+- In what topics are the countries mentioned?
+- Is the distribution of categories the same for all countries?
+- What events can spike the interest of US speakers?

 ### Additional datasets
-- [**GeoNames**](https://geonames.nga.mil/gns/html/namefiles.html) - a dataset containing a mapping of geographical names to their coordinates and countries.
+- [**Gazeteer**](http://download.geonames.org/export/dump/) - a dataset containing a mapping of geographical names to their coordinates and countries.
 - [**World Bank GDP per Capita dataset**](https://data.worldbank.org/indicator/NY.GDP.PCAP.CD?view=chart) - a dataset containing country names and population data will be used to decide ties if we have multiple country annotations.
-- [**GeoJson files for countries**](https://datahub.io/core/geo-countries) - used for visualizing countries on a map in data studio
 - [**Wikidata**](https://drive.google.com/drive/folders/1VAFHacZFh0oxSxilgNByb1nlNsqznUf0)-we plan to explore a relationship between the quote author's nationality and gender and how likely they are to address a current hotword.

 ### Methods